clemak27/linux_setup/README.md

 ## What tools I use

-- KDE + i3-gaps
+- Plasma + Kröhnkite + latte-dock
-  After trying out KDE and GNOME extensivly, I setteled on using KDE.
-This mostly came down to the KDE team providing better software and extension support than GNOME, also vastly improved styling options.
-Nowadays I'm also using i3wm together with KDE for that sweet tiling wm experience. </p>
+  After trying out Plasma and GNOME extensivly, I setteled on using Plasma.
+This mostly came down to Plasma + the KDE framework providing better software and extension support than GNOME, also vastly improved styling options.
+I also used i3wm for several months, but some issues with picom made me unfortunately reconsider it.
+Nowadays I'm using KDE together with Kröhnkite, a script that provides automatic tiling.
+I also use latte-dock, since it is vastly superior to the default panel.
-- polybar
-  Highly customizable status bar.
-Fits i3wm perfectly imo. </p>
 - alacritty
   Fast GPU accelerated terminal emulator.
 If used Konsole and Kitty before that and while I kinda miss my ligatures, I enjoy alacritty's speed and simplicity. </p>
 - neovim